 This is a course that explores the world of fashion and teaches the student basic concepts and fashion fundamentals.
 It incorporates several creative art projects related to fashion.
-Students will be introduced to basic fashion terminology, textiles and fibers, garment styles and parts, basic fashion and business concepts, retail merchandising categories, design and
+Students will be introduced to basic fashion terminology, textiles and fibers, garment styles and parts, basic fashion and business concepts, retail merchandising categories, design and production of apparel, retail business fundamentals and fashion promotion.
+This course includes the physical, psychological and social aspects of clothing along with how political and economic events affect fashion.

 This is a course that explores the world of fashion and teaches the student basic concepts and fashion fundamentals.
 It incorporates several hands-on and conceptual, creative art projects related to fashion.
 Students will be introduced to basic fashion terminology, textiles & fibers, garment styles and parts, basic fashion and business concepts, retail merchandising categories, design and production of apparel, retail business fundamentals, and fashion promotion.
-This course includes the physics, psychological, and social aspects of clothing along with how political and economic events affect fashion.
+This course includes the physics, psychology, and social aspects of clothing along with how political and economic events affect fashion.